csharpd/Chitter/README.md

 ##To Do

-* User can reply to peeps
+* Allow User to reply to peeps
-* Password confirmation
+* Password confirmation functionality
-* Forgotten Password
+* Forgotten Password option
-* Filter peeps by user
+* Filter peeps by user functionality
 * More styling